-- This silicone egg mold for pressure cookers
+- You will need silicone egg mold for pressure cookers

 - If you have a hard time finding a boxed mix you can try to make homemade coffee cake and use that as your batter as an alternative, but I haven’t tested it out so you’d have to let me know if it’s a go as well.